bcantoni/vagrant-cassandra/5.Installer/README.md

 The DSE installer also has a corresponding uninstaller.
 Refer to the [unattended uninstaller documentation](http://www.datastax.com/documentation/datastax_enterprise/4.6/datastax_enterprise/install/installremove.html) for more details.

-To try this on a node, follow these steps which will not drain the node (do_drain=0) and will remove all Cassandra data along with the services (full_uninstall=1):
+To try this on a node, follow this example which will not drain the node (do_drain=0), but will remove all Cassandra data along with the services (full_uninstall=1):

 ```
 $ vagrant ssh dse10